 How to access the most significant landmarks of Athens by Metro

-Thankfully, by using the Metro, you’ll be able to easily access all of the most significant landmarks of the city!
-To make things easier for you, here we’ll show you which line you should follow and in which station you should stop depending on your desired destination.
+Thankfully, by using the Metro, you’ll be able to access all of the city's most significant landmarks easily!
+To make things easier for you, here we’ll show you which line you should follow and at which Metro station you should stop depending on your desired destination.

-To reach both the Acropolis Hill and the Acropolis Museum, which are located within a couple of minutes’ walk from each other, you need to take the line red line -or line 2- and disembark your carriage at the ‘Ácropolis’ station.
-Depending on the exit you’ll choose, you’ll be lead either outside the Acropolis Museum on the scenic Makrigianni Str., or right across the same street next to the many cafes and taverns of the region.
+Depending on the exit you’ll choose, you’ll be led either outside the Acropolis Museum on the scenic Makrigianni Str. or right across the same street next to the many cafes and taverns of the region.
 Either will be absolutely fine; you can’t miss the imposing Acropolis even if you want to!

-Accessing the most central spot of Athens is expectedly as easy as ABC.
-All you have to do is take the blue line -or line 3- and disembark your train on the ‘Syntagma’ station.
+Accessing the most prominent spot of central Athens is expectedly as easy as ABC.
+All you have to do is take the blue line -or line 3- and disembark your train at the ‘Syntagma’ Metro station.
 Again, there are two exits you can take.
 The one will lead you on Amalias Avenue in front of the Greek Parliament and the Tomb of the Unkown Soldier, while the other one will lead you right to the center of Syntagma Square, right in front of its trademark fountain.

 Archaeological excavations found in Athens’ Metro stations

 Archaeological exhibits inside Athens metro stations - credits: sianstock/Shutterstock.com